binarynoir/NoirWatch/README.md

    LOG_LEVEL="DEBUG"
    ```

-3. **Update the Test URL File:** Open the test_urls.txt file in your preferred text editor and ensure it contains the following URLs:
+3. **Update the Test URL File:** Open the test_urls.conf file in your preferred text editor and ensure it contains the following URLs:

    ```bash
    http://example.com